Panegyric0926/checkpoint/README.md

 1. Type your message in the input box
 2. Press Enter or click the send button
 3. The AI will respond (using web search when needed)
+4. **AI Auto-Save**: After significant responses, the AI judge may automatically create a checkpoint

 ### Checkpoint System (Time Travel)

+The system features both **AI-powered automatic checkpoints** and **manual user-created checkpoints**:

+#### AI-Powered Automatic Checkpoints
+- The AI judge evaluates each conversation turn
+- Automatically saves checkpoints at significant moments
+- Identified by 🤖 icon and blue border
+- Shows AI-suggested name and reasoning

+#### Manual Checkpoints
-1. **Save Checkpoint**: Click "Save" to save the current conversation state
+1. **Save Checkpoint**: Click "Save" to manually save the current conversation state
+   - Button is green when you can save
+   - Button is grey/disabled if AI already saved or no changes exist
+   - Hover over button to see tooltip explaining its state
 2. **View Checkpoints**: See all saved checkpoints in the right panel
+   - 🤖 Blue border = AI-created checkpoint
+   - 👤 Green border = Human-created checkpoint
 3. **Restore Checkpoint**: Click the restore button (↩️) on any checkpoint
    - **Warning**: This will discard all messages after that checkpoint!
 4. **Delete Checkpoint**: Click the trash button to remove a checkpoint